GitHub - khoinp1012/kprotect

 kprotect is a kernel-level security engine designed to protect your sensitive data from supply-chain attacks (like malicious Python or Node.js libraries).
 It stands as an independent security layer for the most sensitive files.

-• eBPF-LSM Protection: Intercepts file access at the kernel level based on path patterns and wildcards (e.g., *.env, home/user/.ssh/*).
+• eBPF-LSM Enforcement: Intercepts file access at the kernel level based on path patterns and wildcards (e.g., *.env, home/user/.ssh/*).

-• Testing Ready: Includes a robust system daemon, a power-user CLI, and a modern desktop GUI.
-All function implemented.
+• Comprehensive Interface: Includes a system daemon, a CLI tool, and a desktop GUI.

 ✨ Features